skyworkz/website/content/team/index.md

 ---
 title: Team
 id: team
 description: "It's not only about work: it's also about fun.
-We regularly organise social activities and events.
-Take a look at our Instagram feed to get an impression!"
+We regularly organise social activities, and once a year we will go to a conference together."
 menu:
   main:
     title: "Team"